dougFE/REHS-mkandes/README.md

 # REHS-mkandes
-For all work done through REHS with Marty Kandes of the San Diego Supercomputer Center.
+For all Comet data analysis work done through REHS with Marty Kandes of the San Diego Supercomputer Center.